-This document reflects the fifth cycle of the IDP, aligned to the 2001, 2006 and 2011 IDPs of Mopani District Municipality.
+This document reflects the first cycle of the IDP, aligned to the 2001, 2006, 2011 and 2016 IDPs of Mopani District Municipality.
 In over ten years of the existence of Mopani District Municipality we have much to point to the development of our communities in both social and economic development through the IDP as a transformational tool to fulfill "the people shall govern"

 The areas which had no drop of clean water have graduated from the situation.
 Communities who used dung for energy to cook, have access to electricity.
 Communities who were using bucket system for toilet have graduated from that.
 Our rural areas have started to receive Refuse removal services.
 Communities who had no access to economic opportunities have been made better by bringing jobs nearer home through our growth points development initiatives.
+People who would not be able to provide basic food in their households are benefitting through EPWP.

 We still cannot stay at the comfort of these achievements.
 There are still patches of areas and households falling short of basic services.
 In order to ensure that no-one is left out leadership still has the next hurdle to go through.
 IDP (plan) is the results of very hard work aimed at setting a pace for the Council to deliver services to the people.
 This loaded objective shall remain the drive for the fifth face of our Council.
-Having learned from the past, the vision of the District is "To be the food busket of Southern Africa and thé Tourism destination of choice".
+Having learned from the past, the vision of the District is "To be the food busket of Southern Africa and the Tourism destination of choice".
 Being guided by this vision, the development priorities, objectives and strategies for the next five years were set, to ensure the impact of development within our communities.
 Indeed this fifth version of the IDP for the Council - is the result of many months of engagements with communities, organs of Mopani District Council and with various institutions and stakeholder organizations in the district.
 It has been a politically driven process that resulted in a plan that is aimed at guiding the socio-economic development of our communities even during the transition from this Council to the next.
 It is an overarching plan that defines the synergy between various priority needs from both three spheres of government and the sector plans that addresses these needs in a manner that allows government policies to operate.